-Missionary associates and missions interns are encouraged to communicate frequently with both the sending and work districts.
+Missions associate and missions interns are encouraged to communicate frequently with both the sending and work districts.
 They are also required to send a copy of the Monthly Ministry Report monthly to the work district and are also encouraged to send copies of all newsletters.
 (See also Reporting Requirements.)

-CHAPTER 4: MISSIONARY ASSOCIATES AND MISSIONS INTERNS POLICIES AND PROCEDURES
+CHAPTER 4: MISSIONS ASSOCIATES AND MISSIONS INTERNS POLICIES AND PROCEDURES